antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 deduce-type($chemRes1)
 ```

-Let us see to we have consistent reactions the "right" equations by checking that
+Let us see do we have consistent reaction equations by checking that
 the molecular masses on Left Hand Sides (LHSs) and Right Hand Side (RHSs) are the same:

 ```perl6